shenango/caladan-all/README.md

 Each experiment run produces a folder with data collected from the run.
 To graph the data, run `python3 graph.py <folder1> <folder2>...`.

-The scripts assume that passwordless SSH and sudo are setup on all the machines in the testbed.
+The scripts assume that passwordless SSH and passwordless sudo are setup on all the machines in the testbed.

 #### env.py
 This file describes the testing environment and should be modified to reflect your setup.
 We include the default setup for running on our testbed as an example. `MACHINES` should contain information about each of the machines in the testbed, and `CLIENT_SET` should contain the set of machines used to generate load.

 Each machine is assumed to have (A) a management interface with its own address (`oob_ip`) that is used for SSH connections and launching experiments and (B) a NIC used for the experiment.

 ## Running